Montana flag

 Additional notes

-Annual notification to county superintendent required.
-720 hours for grades 1-3, 1080 hours for grades 4-12.
+Annual notification to county superintendent required each school fiscal year (July 1-June 30).
+720 hours required for grades 1-3; 1,080 hours required for grades 4-12.
 Must maintain attendance and immunization records.

 Frequently asked questions